 Each year, the Eugene Lang College community gathers to celebrate our thoughtful, dedicated, and engaged students.
-We recognize high-achieving, academically advanced students as well as their unique and groundbreaking work, from nesting oysters in the Hudson to teaching in schools in East Harlem and learning Khmer in Cambodia.
-And we encourage our students to continue to challenge themselves, to think deeply and critically about today’s tough problems, and to engage with their communities to effect change.
+We recognize high-achieving, academically advanced students as well as their unique and groundbreaking work, from nesting oysters in the Hudson to learning Khmer in Cambodia.